 At the time that I was helping out my colleagues in the CCU all those years ago, over 153,000 post-menopausal women in America were entering one of the largest women’s health studies to be undertaken.
 Today I thank them.

-When I take my Masterclass on Menopause seminars, I often ask women if they are taking lots of supplements.
-Most are.
-When I used to follow this query up by enquiring if they know if they work, most aren’t sure.
-This was my curiosity too. .
-[Read my article on menopause supplements here].
+When I used to travel and present my Masterclass on Menopause seminars, (now available online), I often asked women if they were taking lots of supplements.
+Most were.
+When I used to follow this query up by enquiring if they know if they work, most weren’t sure.
+This was my curiosity too.

 When so many of the menopause-related supplements I was taking didn’t seem to be addressing the source of my isomnia, hot flushes, sore joints and energy levels, weight gain, nor my rapid and ‘bounding’ heart rate, I realised that many of the supplements marketed to us, don’t contain magnesium.
 But the more I followed the heart health research, the more I also realised that we need real food that our gut recognises – this is because minerals in other supplements or poor gut health, also affects the absorption and uptake of magnesium.

 Dietary factors which impair Magnesium uptake include high doses of other minerals, non-fermentable fibres (e.g., cellulose, lignin), phytates and oxalates which are often present in certain green vegies and nuts.
 On the other hand, the messages for women to get off resistant starches such as brown rice or bananas is equally disturbing, because the presence of resistant starch in the intestines help to enhance Magnesium uptake.
 [Schuchardt & Hahn, 2017].